-OFTEL has made a determination with respect to a complaint made by Classic FM and NTL in respect of certain charges, imposed previously by the BBC under the Site-Sharing Agreement with NTL for the use by Classic FM of BBC radio antennas and passed on to Classic FM by NTL.
-OFTEL's position is that the Site-Sharing Agreement did not cover charges for new services to customers such as Classic FM, thereby enabling OFTEL to intervene and determine the appropriate rate under the "Applicable Rate" mechanism in CTI's Transmission License.
+OFTEL is in the process of assessing a complaint made by Classic FM and NTL in respect of certain charges, imposed previously by the BBC under the Site-Sharing Agreement with NTL for the use by Classic FM of BBC radio antennas and passed on to Classic FM by NTL.
+OFTEL is currently taking the position that the Site-Sharing Agreement did not cover charges for new services to customers such as classic FM, thereby enabling OFTEL to intervene and determine the appropriate rate under the "Applicable Rate" mechanism in CTI's Transmission License, although as of June 15, 1998, it had not yet issued a final decision to this effect.
 This procedure could result in an amendment to the Site-Sharing Agreement and could in turn lead to a diminution of CTI's income of approximately (Pounds)300,000 per annum (equivalent to approximately 0.4% of revenues and 1.0% of EBITDA for the fiscal year ended March 31, 1997).
-In addition, CTI has made a provision of approximately (Pounds)1.9 million relating to any rate adjustment imposed by OFTEL with respect to previous charges for Classic FM under the Site-Sharing Agreement.